bradendubois/do-calculus/docs/Causal Models.md

 # Causal Models

-This document outlines the structure of how to create a causal model for use in the package, such as in the [[API]].
+This document outlines the structure of how to create a causal model for use in the package, such as in the [[API|Do API]].

 Models are inherently **DAGs**, where each variable in a model is also represented as a vertex in the DAG.